FactomProject/factom-cli/README.md

 			-e externalid		"externalid for the first entry

-		put						"read data from stdin and write to factom" -e [externalid]		"specify an exteral id for the factom entry. -e" 								"can be used multiple times" -c [chainid]		"spesify the chain that the entry belongs to"
+		put						"read data from stdin and write to factom" -e [externalid]		"specify an exteral id for the factom entry."
+								"-e can be used multiple times"
+			-c [chainid]		"spesify the chain that the entry belongs to"

 Description